Use HELIX

 HELIX has three public surfaces:

-- Artifact types define the reusable catalog: templates, prompts, metadata, and quality criteria.
+- Artifact types are reusable HELIX document patterns: PRDs, ADRs, test plans, runbooks, templates, prompts, metadata, and quality criteria.

 Start here